‘Sword Art Online’ Season 3: SAO Alicization Release Date Hinted To Be After Alternative Gun Gale Online Anime

 Back in October, studio A-1 Pictures announced during Dengeki Bunko Fall Festival 2017 that the Sword Art Online: Alicization anime will be joined by a new anime series based on the GGO novels.
 Fans rejoiced and many assumed the turnaround on the project would be quick since the post-credits ending scene of the movie Sword Art Online: Ordinal Scale, which came out in Japan in the first half of 2017, ended with a teaser that said, “SAO will return.”

-In the new magazine issue for January, series creator Reki Kawahara was interviewed, but so was Alternative Gun Gale Online (AGGO) writer Keiichi Sigsawa, author of the Kin no Tabi book series (which has also been adapted into the excellent Kino’s Journey anime).
+In the January issue, series creator Reki Kawahara was interviewed, but so was Alternative Gun Gale Online (AGGO) writer Keiichi Sigsawa, author of the Kin no Tabi book series (which has also been adapted into the excellent Kino’s Journey anime).
 A Japanese translator from Twitter named Gsimenas has provided an English teaser of the interview and he claims the SAO: Alicization anime “was apparently still not set in stone during the movie’s production.”

 “The after credits scene was just [SAO: Ordinal Scale director Tomohiko] Itou having fun, rather than a confirmation,” Gsimenas tweeted.
 “Though the movie’s reception gave Alicization the green-light.
 Hence, the anime production has only just started.”